AI-augmented software development

 The project is funded by the Ministry of Education, Universities and Research (MIUR) under the program Scientific Independence of young Researchers (SIR).

-Today, an ever-growing plethora of development tools provide a continual stream of updates and place developers into a situation of channel overload and information fragmentation.
-This project defines a model for the loosely-coupled integration of development tools, which can help developers cope with these issues while also increasing their overall situational awareness.
+Today, an ever-growing plethora of development tools provide a continual stream of updates and place DevOps staff into a situation of information fragmentation and overload.
+We investigate how a loosely-coupled integration of tools and chatbots can cope with these issues while also increasing situational awareness.

 E-SHELF: Electronic Shopping & Home delivery of Edible goods with Low environmental Footprint